-Refer to the following examples to properly implement a system for space heating, DHW supply, or both.
+Refer to the following examples to properly implement a system for space heating.
 These examples are provided to suggest basic guidelines when you install the boiler system.
 However, the actual installation may vary depending on the circumstances, local building codes, or state regulations.
 Check the local building codes and state regulations thoroughly before installation, and comply with them fully.